bfollington/bfollington/README.md

-### Hi there 👋
+### 😈

-UI Engineer, Designer and Independent Game Developer
+I'm a UI Engineer, Designer and Independent Game Developer

 I'm a 27-year-old living in Brisbane, Australia.
 I like making simple, elegant, useful and fun things using computers.